ossia/score-docs/docs/reference-manual/references/protocols.md

 * [Shmdata](https://gitlab.com/sat-metalab/shmdata/) is supported on Linux and macOS.
   * Documented [[Shmdata|here]].
 * [NDI](https://www.newtek.com/ndi/) is supported on Windows, Linux and macOS.
+* NDI PTZ is supported for controlling cameras with PTZ feature.

 # Transport synchronisation